Beacon Wins Battle of the Tunnel in a Thriller | The Highlands Current

 Last-second Haldane shot bounces off rim

+“That was a total blast,” Beacon Coach Scott Timpano said after the game.
+“The atmosphere was amazing, and winning certainly helped everything.
+There were so many people in that little gym.”

-After trailing for the entire game, Haldane tied it in the fourth, and held a tenuous 54-53 lead with just under a minute to play, much to the delight of the home fans in the standing-room crowd.
+After trailing for the entire game, Haldane tied it in the fourth, and held a tenuous 54-53 lead with just under a minute to play, much to the delight of the home fans.

-Quazir Hayes put the Bulldogs in front for good, 57-55, with his bucket with 23 seconds, and Ian Bautista’s two free throws gave Beacon a 59-55 lead with 15.
-Haldane captain Alex Kubik scored a quick layup to make it 59-57 before Adrian Davis hit one of two free throws.
+Quazir Hayes’ bucket with 23 seconds left put the Bulldogs in front for good, 57-55, and Ian Bautista’s two free throws gave Beacon a 59-55 lead with 15.
+Haldane captain Alex Kubik scored a quick layup to make it 59-57 before Adrian Davis missed one of two free throws to leave the door open for the Blue Devils.

-At the other end, with time expiring, Kubik, on the right elbow, took a pass from a Matt Champlin for his last-second shot.
+At the other end, with time expiring, Kubik, on the right elbow, took a pass from Matt Champlin for his last-second 3-pointer.

+“This was a special night,” said Haldane Coach Joe Virgadamo.
+“We had opportunities.
+They played a strong first half, and we had a strong second half, that’s why we were in the game.
+Give Beacon credit — they played good defense and capitalized on turnovers.”

-Hayes finished with 19 points and Shane Green added 13 to lead Beacon (5-10).
-Mame Diba had 27 to pace the Blue Devils (8-3).
-Beacon also prevailed in the junior varsity game.
+Hayes finished with 19 points and Shane Green added 13 and six rebounds to lead Beacon (5-10).
+Mame Diba had a career-high 27 points to pace the Blue Devils.
+Beacon also prevailed in the junior varsity game, 62-49.

 Photos from the junior varsity game